Classification of quantum groups and Belavin-Drinfeld cohomologies: Introduction

-Due to the correspondence Lie bialgebras--Manin triples, to any Lie bialgebra structure $\delta$ on $L$ one can associate a certain Lagrangian subalgebra $W$ of $D(L, \delta)$ which is complementary to $L$ and conversely, any such $W$ produces a Lie cobracket on $L$.
+Due to the correspondence Lie bialgebras -- Manin triples, to any Lie bialgebra structure $\delta$ on $L$ one can associate a certain Lagrangian subalgebra $W$ of $D(L, \delta)$ which is complementary to $L$ and conversely, any such $W$ produces a Lie cobracket on $L$.
 The main problem is to obtain a classification of all such subalgebras $W$ for the three choices of $A$ as above.
 We investigate separately each choice of $A$.

-For $A=\mathbb{K}[\varepsilon]$, where $\varepsilon^{2}=0$, it turns out that the classification problem is related to that of quasi-Frobenius Lie subalgebras over $A$.
+For $A=\mathbb{K}[\varepsilon]$, where $\varepsilon^{2}=0$, it turns out that the classification problem is related to that of quasi-Frobenius Lie subalgebras over $\mathbb{K}$.

 In the case of $A=\mathbb{K}\oplus\mathbb{K}$, we introduce Belavin--Drinfeld cohomologies.
 Namely, for any non-skewsymmetric constant $r$-matrix $r_{BD}$ from the Belavin--Drinfeld list \cite{BD}, we associate a cohomology set $H^{1}_{BD}(r_{BD})$.
+This cohomology set will depend on a gauge group $G$ acting ``naturally'' on $\mathfrak{g}$.
+We will see that the choice of $G$ matters.
+Therefore, we will use notation $H^{1}_{BD}(G, r_{BD})$.
+It is worthful to notice that in all the cases with exception for $GL(n)$, the Lie algebra of $G$ will be $\mathfrak{g}$.

 We prove that there exists a one-to-one correspondence between any Belavin--Drinfeld cohomology and gauge equivalence classes of Lie bialgebra structures on $\mathfrak{g}(\mathbb{K})$.
-Then we restrict our discussion to $\mathfrak{g}=sl(n)$ and we show that all cohomologies are trivial.
-We also discuss the case of orthogonal algebras $\mathfrak{g}=o(n)$, where it turns out that the cohomology associated to the Drinfeld--Jimbo $r$-matrix is trivial for even $n$ and non-trivial for odd $n$.
+Then we restrict our discussion to $\mathfrak{g}=sl(n)$ and we show that all cohomologies $H^{1}_{BD}( GL(n), r_{BD})$ are trivial.

+We also discuss the case of orthogonal algebras $\mathfrak{g}=o(n)$, where it turns out that the cohomology associated to the Drinfeld--Jimbo $r$-matrix is also trivial.
+We also illustrate an example where the cohomology corresponding to another non-skewsymmetric constant $r$-matrix for $o(2n)$ is non-trivial.

 We finally move to the classification of Lie bialgebras whose classical double is isomorphic to $\mathfrak{g}(\mathbb{K}[j])$, with $j^{2}=\hbar$.
 We restrict ourselves to $\mathfrak{g}=sl(n)$ and we show that in this case a cohomology theory can be introduced too.
 Our result states that there exists a one-to-one correspondence between Belavin--Drinfeld twisted cohomology and gauge equivalence classes of Lie bialgebra structures on $\mathfrak{g}(\mathbb{K})$.
-We prove that the twisted cohomology corresponding to the Drinfeld--Jimbo $r$-matrix is trivial.
-We also illustrate an example where the twisted cohomology corresponding to another non-skewsymmetric constant $r$-matrix is non-trivial.
+We prove that the twisted cohomology corresponding to the Drinfeld--Jimbo $r$-matrix and another class of $r$-matrices (called generalized Cremmer--Gervais) is trivial.